aldrshan/yoga/README.md

 This is a minimalistic yoga app.
 After selecting a routine a gong will sound every minute and display a new pose.
 This is all HTML, CSS, and JS inside of a flask application.
 You can fork the repo and create a venv to run it.
+I do not wish to pay to provide this to others for free so I am trying to convert this to a mobile app or desktop app that anyone can easily install.
+If you wish to run this now you can do a pull request, and, well just youtube run a repository on your computer.

 #What I'm working on.